Appealing a Sex Crime Conviction in North Carolina

 By filing an appeal, the defendant is asking the appellate court to review a judge or jury’s sex crime conviction.
 Appellants ask the appeals court to review the trial record and overturn the criminal conviction.
 Many defendants who have been convicted of a sex crime assume that when they appeal their conviction, they will need to go through a whole new trial.
 This is not true, however.

 You will not be able to present evidence and witnesses to convince the appellate judges that you are not guilty of a sex crime.
 On the contrary, you will need to show the appellate court judges that the trial judge presiding over your criminal court trial made a mistake.
 You will need to prove that your trial judge made a procedural error that was significant enough to result in your unfair trial.

 For example, you may argue that the judge or jury did not have enough evidence to support the verdict that you were guilty of a sex crime.
-Or, you might argue that the trial court that convicted you of the sex crime did not have the proper jurisdiction or power to hear your case in the first place.Winning an Appeal for a Sex Crime Conviction can be an Uphill Battle
+Or, you might argue that the trial court that convicted you of the sex crime did not have the proper jurisdiction or power to hear your case in the first place.Winning an Appeal for a Sex Crime Conviction Can Be an Uphill Battle

 Appellate courts do not overturn many convictions.
 The Court of Appeals affirms most of the convictions that are challenged on appeal.
-However, trial court judges do sometimes make significant mistakes in North Carolina.
+However, trial court judges do make significant mistakes in North Carolina.
 It is worth taking the time to ask an experienced Charlotte appeals lawyer to review your conviction.